 Sometimes success is knowing when to move on.
 You have never heard a second rate song by Doris Day, at one time the biggest box office draw in Hollywood, and for good reason.
 She knew when to leave the stage.
 She spent her older years working for the betterment of animals.
 Living on the interest also knows when to turn over the reins to a new generation.

 This quality permits a tennis star to leave the court when days of raw physical prowess are behind to become a great coach or talented sports observer.
 The same qualities that make a good football star can also make a good stock broker, or inner city minister.
 They are living on the interest.

 The interest payment is relative to the initial investment

 When the investment of principal is not there, or it is inadequate, that also shows.
 The skater swings out too wide and catches herself on the board surrounding the ice; she jumps and nearly falls.
 The skier flies high but lands and slides into the spectators.
 We groan.
 In contrast the professional makes it all look so easy and effortless.
 That is living on the interest.

 Living on the interest means taking charge of your own life.
 Judy Garland once complained that she worked herself to death but never saw a profit.
 Her schedule was grueling.
 When she died young, the people who spent her millions were identified but now it was too late for her.
 She, like Elvis Presley, had been fed drugs to help her perform under intense pressure; it cost them their lives.
 They might have been living on interest but the handlers around them were dipping into the principal of someone else’s life.
+The robbed her talent for their own use.
 Talent never dies, we enjoy both Judy and Elvis today, but it can be wasted, mis-used, and stolen.

 1. What investment of your life (remember we are not ever talking about money here) has really paid off?